taraibi/Eye-Movement/README.md

 A pair of eyes follow the your mouse as it moves.

 # Description
-This simple program creates two eyes on the page that change position to follow the movement of the mouse.
+This program creates two eyes on your webpage page that follow the movement of your mouse

 there are 3 class elements that are used.